Information-Theoretic Foundations for Machine Learning: Learning from iid Data

 \end{lemma} \begin{proof}

-where $(a)$ follows from the fact that $A^{(\ell)} \perp \tilde{A}^{(1:\ell-1)}|(X, Y, A^{(1:\ell-1)})$ and the data processing inequality, $(b)$ follows from the fact that $\I(A^{(\ell)};A^{(1:\ell-1)}, X|A^{(\ell+1:L)}, \tilde{A}^{(\ell)}) = 0$, and $(c)$ follows from the fact that $Y\perp (A^{(1:\ell-1)}, X)|U^{(\ell-1)}$. \end{proof}
+where $(a)$ follows from the fact that $A^{(\ell)} \perp \tilde{A}^{(1:\ell-1)}|(X_0, Y_1, A^{(1:\ell-1)})$ and the data processing inequality, $(b)$ follows from the fact that $\I(A^{(\ell)};A^{(1:\ell-1)}, X_0|A^{(\ell+1:L)}, \tilde{A}^{(\ell)}) = 0$, and $(c)$ follows from the fact that $Y_1\perp (A^{(1:\ell-1)}, X_0)|U^{(\ell-1)}$. \end{proof}

-This result states that more information is extracted about $A^{(\ell)}$ when we condition on the true input to layer $\ell$ $(U^{(\ell-1)})$ as opposed to the approximate input based on $(A^{(1:\ell-1)}, X)$.
-This is a rather intuitive result as having access to the \emph{true} input $U^{(\ell-1)}$ which generated label $Y$ should allow us to extract more information about the parameters $A^{(\ell)}$.
-This allows us to simplify our analysis since the RHS of Lemma \ref{le:true_input_inequality} only consists of one approximate term $\tilde{A}^{(\ell)}$ as opposed to $\ell$ of them in the LHS.
-The following result leverages this simplified form to derive an upper bound for each individual term in the decomposition of Lemma \ref{le:decomp}.
+This result allows us to simplify our analysis since the prediction in the RHS consists of just the layer $\ell$ approximation $\tilde{A}^{(\ell)}$ as opposed to approximations for the first $\ell$ layers $\tilde{A}^{(1:\ell)}$.
+The following result uses Lemma \ref{le:true_input_inequality} to derive an upper bound for each individual term in the decomposition of Lemma \ref{le:decomp}.